Alexabeth20/Alexabeth20.github.io/_posts/2025-05-01-Infrastructure-as-Code-Getting-Started-Guide.md

 # Solution

 I created a comprehensive guide that explains core IaC concepts in plain language, walks through installation and configuration, and demonstrates how to provision resources using each tool.
 For each IaC solution (Terraform, CloudFormation, and CDK), I included sample configurations, syntax, version control practices, and beginner-friendly explanations of testing workflows.
-The guide also includes a table of contents for ease of navigation and modular learning.
+The guide also includes a table of contents for ease of navigation.

 # Impact